 If you’re feeling the pressure of responsibilities and financial worries, consider booking a retreat this spring.
 From yoga retreats to Ayurveda retreats and meditation getaways, there’s a retreat to suit all needs and preferences.
 Whether you’re looking to reduce the impact of stress on your mind and body or to swap fast-pace for go-slow, we’ve come up with five reasons why you should indulge yourself with a retreat holiday this April.

 Enjoy a Moment of Valuable Downtime for Yourself

 Do you remember the last time you allowed yourself a moment of undisturbed stillness to reflect, process and accept your thoughts and emotions?
 Life is a juggernaut of challenges.
 Frantic and overloaded schedules, relationship woes and career uncertainties all serve to ramp up stress levels and reduce our sense of wellbeing.
-When we’re caught up in the whirlwind of everyday life, it’s often hard to prioritise spending time alone to focus on our physical and emotional health.
+When we’re caught up in the whirlwind of everyday life, it’s often hard to prioritize spending time alone to focus on our physical and emotional health.
 If we neglect ourselves in this way, we risk losing our sense of self and personal happiness.

 By taking some time out on a mind and body retreat, you’ll allow yourself the opportunity to discover new destinations, gain clarity and rejuvenate your sense of wellbeing.
 A change of environment will encourage new habits which — with the right tools and mindset — will continue long after the retreat has ended.
-Through realising the value of personal wellness, you’ll learn to prioritise taking the time to practice self-care activities in your daily life.
+Through realizing the value of personal wellness, you’ll learn to prioritize taking the time to practice self-care activities in your daily life.

 Learn New Skills or Develop Existing Ones